usdevs/uscwebsite-hackathon-backend/README.md

 $ # If you need to, you can update the seed file and run: npm run prisma:reset
 ```

+### To reseed the DB with new changes
+1. Change the DATABASE_URL in the .env file to the relevant DB that matches the frontend's .env file
+2. Change the value of PRISMA_SEED_ENVIRONMENT to DEV or PROD
+3. Run npm run prisma:reset

 ## Usage

 2. `docker-compose up -d` to start development database